 Try to eat a well-balanced diet.
 Take regular exercise if you can.
 Think of an activity which is manageable for you and which you might enjoy.
-You might need to take this quite slowly and, if you are working with a physiotherapist, ask for their advice.
+You might need to take this quite slowly.

 Eating well and keeping active can lift your mood, as well as improving your physical well-being.
-It may also improve how you feel about your body and how it looks.